What to Know About the Surge in Coronavirus Outside China

 More than half of the cases are in the southwestern city of Daegu, where the coronavirus spread rapidly through the Shincheonji Church of Jesus, a mysterious religious group.

-More than 9,000 members of the eccentric religious group are in quarantine.
+More than 9,000 members of the group are in quarantine.
 The church, which claims about 200,000 followers in South Korea, said it has closed all of its 74 centers around the country and told followers to instead watch its worship services on YouTube.

 Cases have also been reported in Gwangju, a city in the southwest, and the island of Jeju off the south coast, raising fears of a broader spread of the virus.